ronnyerrmann/HiFLEx/README.md

 ```

 ### SERVAL (optional RV analysis)
-To install Serval please follow the instructions as given on (https://github.com/mzechmeister/serval).
+To install SERVAL please follow the instructions as given on (https://github.com/mzechmeister/serval).
 It is worth to check that the software is working by running the package on the provided test data.
 Set the variable **path_serval** in `conf.txt` to the full path of the *mzechmeister* folder, e.g. the path given in *$SERVALHOME*.

 Serval can be controlled with an instrument file.
 This has to be provided in the serval **src** folder.
 Below is a way to create a soft link it when following the installing instructions.
 ```